 Credits In Residence

 Candidates for the associate degree must complete a minimum of twenty-four (24) credits of course work at Delaware Technical Community College.
 At least twelve (12) credits of the residence requirement must be major courses from the program in which the degree is awarded.
 Candidates for the diploma must complete twelve (12) credits of the residence requirement with six (6) credits in major courses.
-Candidates for the certificate must complete all course credits at Delaware Technical Community College.
+Candidates for the certificate must complete 50% of credits required for the certificate at Delaware Tech.
 Credits earned under the Advanced Standing Policy may not be applied toward the residency requirements of the College.
-Exceptions to this policy may be made with the approval of the Deans of Instruction, Assistant Vice President for Curriculum and Instruction and Vice President for Academic Affairs.
+Exceptions to this policy may be made with the approval of the Deans of Instruction, Associate Vice President for Academic Affairs and Vice President for Academic Affairs.

 Credits In Residence For Active-Duty Service